oracle-livelabs/database/dms/prepare-source-and-target-databases/prepare-source-and-target-databases.md

     ```

 4. After connecting to your container database create the user 'HR01'.
-If you would like you can replace `WELcome123ZZ` with a password of your choice.
 Write down or save the password as you will need it later.
     ```
     <copy>
-    CREATE USER HR01 IDENTIFIED BY WELCOME##1234;
+    CREATE USER HR01 IDENTIFIED BY <password>;
     </copy>
     ```